lukaszwilisowski/domain-repository/DISCUSSION.md

 ### 2. _Which DB features does IDomainRepository support?_

-IDomainRepository supports:

-- basic CRUD functions, similarly to Mongoose and TypeORM
-- all DB features that are transparent to repository layer (indexes, constraints, triggers, etc.)
+IDomainRepository id DB agnostic and supports all DB features that are transparent to underlying ORM layer (Mongoose or TypeORM).

-IDomainRepository does not support:

-- creating and running functions, procedures, views
-- creating triggers
-- executing custom queries

-If you need any of those use-cases, create an additional service with direct dependency to Mongoose or TypeORM repository.

 ### 3. _Does IDomainRepository support nested objects and nested arrays?_